KonnorRogers/mrujs/README.md

 To provide a Rails-UJS alternative since Rails UJS is currently deprecated.
 Uses modern javascript instead of coffeescript.

+## Does this support `.js.erb`

+No. Rails 6.1+ requires a change in the content-security policy which means `.js.erb` is not supported. `.js.erb` is a security concern, and also requires a lot of `nonce` code generation to work properly.

 ## Getting Started

 1. Install `mrujs`